BLOG ARTICLE

 Here's a simple breakdown:

-1. A customer inputs their credit card details on your platform.
+• A customer inputs their credit card details on your platform.

-2. The payment gateway secures this data and forwards it to the payment processor.
+• The payment gateway secures this data and forwards it to the payment processor.

-3. The processor verifies with the credit card network and the issuing bank.
+• The processor verifies with the credit card network and the issuing bank.

-4. An approval (or denial) is sent back through the payment gateway.
+• An approval (or denial) is sent back through the payment gateway.

-5. Transaction complete: The funds transfer and the gateway relays a confirmation back to you.
+• Transaction complete: The funds transfer and the gateway relays a confirmation back to you.

 Why is this important?

 The Payment Card Industry Data Security Standard (PCI DSS) mandates secure environments for handling cardholder data.
-Your payment gateway ensures these standards are met so you can maintain your users’ trust.
+Your payment gateway ensures these standards are met so you can maintain your users' trust.
+It's worth noting that PCI DSS v4.0.1 became the sole active version of the standard on December 31, 2024, introducing 64 new or updated requirements compared to the previous version, all of which are now enforceable.
+Exchange operators relying on legacy compliance postures need to reassess their payment gateway partners against these updated requirements.

-As a crypto exchange owner, you’ll also have a merchant account specifically designed to hold funds from credit card payments.
-Your chosen gateway will determine the speed and array of payment methods accepted — making it an essential component of your platform’s operations.
+As a crypto exchange owner, you'll also have a merchant account specifically designed to hold funds from credit card payments.
+Your chosen gateway will determine the speed and array of payment methods accepted, making it an essential component of your platform's operations.

 A solid payment gateway means convenience and a secure, swift, and satisfactory experience for your users every time they transact.